BillTheBest/m2x-service/CLIENT-CONTRIBUTIONS.md

 ## About releases
 Ready to use binaries should be made available for users when applicable.
 The correct procedure depends on the platform:
 - If there is a centralized library repository (e.g. Rubygems for Ruby), the library should be pushed there.
-- If the library needs to be compiled (e.g. Java), use [Github's release API](https://help.github.com/articles/creating-releases/) and upload the compiled files there. _Note that this supersedes the need of creating version tags since they will already be created by it._
+- If the library needs to be compiled (e.g. Java), use [Github's release API](https://help.github.com/articles/creating-releases/) and upload the compiled files there. _Note that this supersedes the need to create version tags since they will already be created by it._

 ## User Agent
-All libraries should inform their user agent to the M2X API, using the following format: `M2X-<Platform>/<Version> <language>/<language_version> (operative_system)`.
+All libraries should pass their user agent to the M2X API, using the following format: `M2X-<Platform>/<Version> <language>/<language_version> (operative_system)`.

 For example: `M2X-Ruby/2.0.0 ruby/2.1.3 (x86_64-darwin14.0)`

 ## Content type
-So far, all data is sent and received as JSON, libraries should include the correct content type of `application/json` when performing requests with a JSON payload
+Currently, all data is sent and received as JSON, libraries should include the correct content type of `application/json` when performing requests with a JSON payload.

 ## General behavior
-The idea behind this section is to standardize client libraries as much as possible, the following guidelines should be followed when the programming language and platform allows so.
-In other cases, try to stick to this behavior as much as possible.
+The idea behind this section is to standardize client libraries as much as possible.
+The following guidelines should be followed when the programming language and platform allows so.
+In other cases, try to stick to this behavior as much as possible but deviate where necessary.

 ### Class naming
-Declare classes following the conventions of the [M2X documentation](https://m2x.att.com/developer/documentation/overview), ideally the following classes should be declared:
+Declare classes following the conventions of the [M2X documentation](https://m2x.att.com/developer/documentation/overview).
+Ideally the following classes should be declared:
   - Distribution
   - Device
   - Stream
   - Key

-Each class should implement all the methods defined on their corresponding documentation.
+Each class should implement all the methods defined in their corresponding documentation.

 ### Method signature
 Non-CRUD methods should be named after their corresponding endpoint when possible (For example: `Stream#stats`).
 A special case are the methods that publish stream values: